ph: 909-652-6428

 2. I will need volunteers to drive the van and later for clean up duty.
 YOU

 MUST HAVE A CDL IN GOOD STANDING TO DRIVE THE VAN.
-I WILL
+YOU MUST GO TO HUMAN RESOURCES AND BE PROCESSED BY THE COLLEGE TO DRIVE VANS.

 3. Motel room may be shared with fellow students-contact Motel 6 for